ValentinKarnaukhov/OpenCodeConform/language/css/code_style/css_code_style_en.md

 ## Code Structure
 ### Organization of Files and Directories
-Organizing CSS files can be very difficult, therefore it is best to create seperate CSS files based on layouts and use case.
+Organizing CSS files can be very difficult, therefore it is best to create separate CSS files based on layouts and use case.
 It is also best practice to have a different CSS file for every HTML file.

 Example: